 - 2×6= $.75

 First, go through with a permanent marker and write money values on one side of each brick.

 Then add a chores on the other side.

 Keep in mind while writing out your bricks some of this money will go to savings… at least that is our set up.
 I created enough bricks that my son could do it all in one week.
-However that has yet to happen.
+However, that has yet to happen.
 These are the guidelines that we set up.
 Make what works for Your family!
-Then be consistant.
+Then be consistent.

 - He doesn’t get paid until he has completed his whole jar of bricks.
 This would equal $13.

 - He has to deposit $5 into a savings account.